SEMAtSparta/Engineering134/README.md

 ## Week 3 Advent of Code

-Many on the course either failed the week 2 test, or were feeling uncomfortable in the C# basics regardless.
+Many on the course either did not pass the week 2 test, or were feeling uncomfortable in the C# basics regardless.
 As a result we took week 3 as a chance to catch everyone up to the same level.
 Those who were feeling uncomfortable did a set of revision exercises, while everyone else did the first few days of [Advent of Code](https://adventofcode.com/2022).
 My Advent of Code solutions can be found on my [github](https://github.com/SEMAtSparta/AOC22).